silverstripe/silverstripe-framework/docs/en/reference/cms-architecture.md

 which don't cause history events and hence allow callbacks: `$('.cms-content').loadForm()` and `$('.cms-content').submitForm()`.

+Within the PHP logic, the `[api:PjaxResponseNegotiator]` class determines which view is rendered.
+Through a custom `X-Pjax` HTTP header, the client can declare which view he's expecting, through identifiers like `CurrentForm` or `Content` (see `[api:LeftAndMain->getResponseNegotiator()]`).
+These identifiers are passed to `loadPanel()` via the `pjax` data option.

+## Ajax Redirects

+Sometimes, a server response represents a new URL state, e.g. when submitting an "add record" form, the resulting view will be the edit form of the new record.
+On non-ajax submissions, that's easily handled through a HTTP redirection.
+On ajax submissions, browsers handle these redirects transparently, so the CMS JavaScript doesn't know about them (or the new URL).
+To work around this, we're using a custom `X-ControllerURL` HTTP response header which can declare a new URL.
+If this header is set, the CMS JavaScript will push the URL to its history stack, causing the logic to fetch it in a subsequent ajax request.
+Note: To avoid double processing, the first response body is usually empty.

 ## State through HTTP response metadata

 By loading mostly HTML responses, we don't have an easy way to communicate